cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

         * V/Q mismatch
         Shunted alveoli will not absorb anaesthetic agent, and unperfused alveoli will contain agent that is not being absorbed.
             * This is worsened by the effects of anaesthesia
-        * Volatile agents are heavy and have finite diffusability
+        * Volatile agents are heavy and have finite diffusibility
     * However, the difference between F<sub>a</sub> and F<sub>A</sub> for any agent is the same at steady state (and in absence of nitrous oxide)
     This means that, **at steady-state**, MAC will be proportional to, and an accurate measure of, P<sub>a</sub>.
 * One of several related terms: